neuroinformatics-unit/movement/README.md

 ## Status
 > [!Warning]
-> - 🏗️ The package is currently in early development.
-Stay tuned ⌛
+> 🏗️ The package is currently in early development and the interface is subject to change.
+Feel free to play around and provide feedback.
-> - It is not sufficiently tested to be used for scientific analysis
-> - The interface is subject to changes.

 ## Join the movement

 Contributions to movement are absolutely encouraged, whether to fix a bug, develop a new feature, or improve the documentation.
 To help you get started, we have prepared a detailed [contributing guide](https://movement.neuroinformatics.dev/community/contributing.html).

-You are welcome to chat with the team on [zulip](https://neuroinformatics.zulipchat.com/#narrow/stream/406001-Movement/topic/Welcome!).
-You may also [open an issue](https://github.com/neuroinformatics-unit/movement/issues) to report a bug or request a new feature.
+You are welcome to chat with the team on [zulip](https://neuroinformatics.zulipchat.com/#narrow/stream/406001-Movement).
+You can also [open an issue](https://github.com/neuroinformatics-unit/movement/issues) to report a bug or request a new feature.

 ## License
 ⚖️ [BSD 3-Clause](./LICENSE)